 McArthur-Burney Falls Memorial State Park

-California’s second oldest state park, McArthur-Burney State Park is small and remote, and during this road trip I finally got the chance to see these stunning falls in person.
+California’s second oldest state park, McArthur-Burney State Park is small and remote, and during this road trip, I finally got the chance to see these stunning falls in person.
 The park is known for one particular point of interest - the majestic Burney Falls that cascades gorgeously from 130 feet up.

-What makes these falls so unique is that the water comes from underground springs and flows year round.
+What makes these falls so unique is that the water comes from underground springs and flows year-round.
 Wider, more branched, and delicate waterfalls like these are my favorite kind of falls, as they have almost an ethereal and mystical look to them.

-Favorite Gear for this Trip
+Favorite gear for this adventure

-Portable battery charger - I like to always have it plugged in to recharge while driving so I’m never out of juice for my electronics when camping
+Portable battery charger - I like to always have it plugged into recharge while driving so I’m never out of juice for my electronics when camping

 Easy to inflate sleeping pad - the Sea to Summit ones come with a roll pump built into the sack, and even when I get too lazy to pitch a tent, I still use a sleeping pad when I sleep in the car